chantastic/esmodule-reference-course/README.md

-# ES Modules Referenc Course with @chantastic
+# ES Modules Reference Course with @chantastic

 ES Modules (JavaScript Modules, if you like) help us structure, organize and isolate code.